tricker7272/7onez/README.md

 > Press Add secret

-> Go to Action >  7onez > Run workflow > Wait for 3s then go to the next step.
+> Go to Action >  7onez > Run workflow > Run workflow > Wait for 3s then go to the next step.

 > Refresh Web and go to  7onez > build > Wait for 30s to 60s then go to the next step.